tytydraco/yessleep/out/Suit_and_Tie.md

 “I- Uh… I don’t know if that’s where I belong.
 I don’t- I’m not-”

 “I’m not asking you to.
-And, trust me when I say, you need to.
+And, trust me when I say, you don’t need to.
 But it’ll help.”

 I chewed on my cheek.
 “Alright.
 Where is it?”